Tetrahedral-octahedral honeycomb

 The tetrahedral-octahedral honeycomb, alternated cubic honeycomb is a quasiregular space-filling tessellation (or honeycomb) in Euclidean 3-space.
 It is composed of alternating regular octahedra and tetrahedra in a ratio of 1:2.

 Other names include half cubic honeycomb, half cubic cellulation, or tetragonal disphenoidal cellulation.
-John Horton Conway calls this honeycomb a tetroctahedrille, and its dual a dodecahedrille.
+John Horton Conway called this honeycomb a tetroctahedrille, and its dual a dodecahedrille.

-R. Buckminster Fuller combines the two words octahedron and tetrahedron into octet truss, a rhombohedron consisting of one octahedron (or two square pyramids) and two opposite tetrahedra.
+R. Buckminster Fuller combined the two words octahedron and tetrahedron into octet truss, a rhombohedron consisting of one octahedron (or two square pyramids) and two opposite tetrahedra.

 It is vertex-transitive with 8 tetrahedra and 6 octahedra around each vertex.
 It is edge-transitive with 2 tetrahedra and 2 octahedra alternating on each edge.
+The vertex locations of the tetrahedral-octahedral honeycomb produce the face-centered cubic (FCC) lattice in crystals.

 It is part of an infinite family of uniform honeycombs called alternated hypercubic honeycombs, formed as an alternation of a hypercubic honeycomb and being composed of demihypercube and cross-polytope facets.
 It is also part of another infinite family of uniform honeycombs called simplectic honeycombs.

 In this case of 3-space, the cubic honeycomb is alternated, reducing the cubic cells to tetrahedra, and the deleted vertices create octahedral voids.
 As such it can be represented by an extended Schläfli symbol h{4,3,4} as containing half the vertices of the {4,3,4} cubic honeycomb.

 There is a similar honeycomb called gyrated tetrahedral-octahedral honeycomb which has layers rotated 60 degrees so half the edges have neighboring rather than alternating tetrahedra and octahedra.

 The tetrahedral-octahedral honeycomb can have its symmetry doubled by placing tetrahedra on the octahedral cells, creating a nonuniform honeycomb consisting of tetrahedra and octahedra (as triangular antiprisms).
 Its vertex figure is an order-3 truncated triakis tetrahedron.
 This honeycomb is the dual of the triakis truncated tetrahedral honeycomb, with triakis truncated tetrahedral cells.